 Policies & Approval

 Policies control which requests are auto-approved and which require human approval.
-Configure them per-credential in the dashboard under Credentials → Policies.
+Configure them per-credential in the dashboard on the Policies page.

 Policy Evaluation Order